-Believe it or not it is easy to have some bad habits in our life that we are not even aware of, we commit doing them everyday; yet they perpetuate bad health (physical, mental, relational and even spiritual).
-The good news is that these five habits can be easy to fix, if you have the right support group already in place.
+Believe it or not, it is easy to have some bad habits in our life that we are not even aware of, we commit to doing them every day; yet they perpetuate bad health (physical, mental, relational, and even spiritual).
+The good news is that these five habits can be easy to fix if you have the right support group already in place.
 Check out these 5 Habits and see if you are committing any of them – if you are, work on replacing them soon.

 1 – Working or Living in Isolation

 In my consulting business the number one reason most of my clients come to me (and at the time they are not aware of it) is due to isolation.
 They do not have deep friendships with anyone.
 Being in isolation, especially when the stress of life happens will send a person to dark places (think work-a-holic, rage-a-holic, sex-a-holic, alcoholic, etc…).
 Getting out of isolation is easier said than done.
 There are typically relational barriers keeping you in isolation that you will need to work through.
 Nevertheless, once you are surrounded by other healthy people, who ARE for you, life’s stress is much more manageable.

 2 – Drinking Too Many Soda or Energy Drinks

 Water, it’s what your body needs.
 Your body functions much more efficiently when it is properly hydrated and the sugary (or sugar substitute) drinks DO NOT nourish your body.
 We need to be drinking our body weight in ounces every day (of water).
 When I feel a cold coming on I start slamming the water hourly (i.e. 20-32oz of water every hour for two days).
 That usually flushes my system and I bounce back from the cold quickly.
 When I forget about the water intake the head cold tends to stick around much longer.